When Canada Won The Gold Cup By Winning A Coin Toss And Upsetting Mexico

 The greatest upset the Gold Cup had ever seen was complete.

-In the semifinals, Canada played a Trinidad & Tobago side led by Manchester United striker Dwight Yorke, and Canadian goalkeeper Forrest was credited with standing on his head to see his side through to the final.
-Only 2,841 in the 93,000-seat Coliseum watched T&T launch 16 shots on goal as well as win a penalty kick.
+In the semifinals, Canada played a Trinidad & Tobago team led by Manchester United striker Dwight Yorke, and Canadian goalkeeper Forrest was credited with standing on his head to see his side through to the final.
+A crowd of only 2,841 inside the 93,000-seat Coliseum watched T&T launch 16 shots on goal as well as win a penalty kick.
 Not a single one found its way beyond Forrest.

 “It was clear to everyone in the stadium that Craig Forrest saved the victory for us today,” said Canadian coach Osieck.

-A goal from Mark Watson in the 68th minute was enough to send Canada to the final against Colombia.
+A goal from Mark Watson in the 68th minute was enough to send Canada into the final against Colombia.

 The buildup to the final hadn’t seen the nation enraptured with Canada’s cinderella story.
 According to the Los Angeles Times, the final had an empty feel to it, featuring an almost nonexistent crowd.